-I made a tower from some recycled 2" x 4"s and some spare top rail pipes from a chain link fence project someone was throwing out.
+I made my first tower from some recycled 2" x 4"s and some spare top rail pipes from a chain link fence project someone was throwing out.
 Two rails high give a tower a bit taller than 20'.

 Both rails are measured off in 1 foot increments and marked.
 I then alternated black tape and silver duct tape at each mark from the 10 foot to 20 foot mark.
 The shiny duct tape shows better in the sun against the grey pipe but in my photo they blend in with it.